-However, the famous 1887 Michelson-Morley experiment can be explained only if the ether is fully dragged with the Earth's motion [17].
-On the other hand, in 1925, Michelson and Gale confirmed the Sagnac effect using the Earth as a rotating platform [18].
-This experiment can only be explained if the ether is not dragged with the Earth's rotation.
+However, the famous 1887 Michelson-Morley experiment can be explained only if the ether is fully dragged with the earth's motion.
+On the other hand, in 1925, Michelson and Gale confirmed the Sagnac effect using the earth as a rotating platform.
+This experiment can only be explained if the ether is not dragged with the earth's rotation.

 Thus, neither the Micelson-Morley nor the Michelson-Gale experiments, taken separately, are evidence against the ether.
-However, when considered jointly, they are incompatible with the existence of the luminiferous ether since it cannot be consistently assumed the ether is fully dragged with the Earth translation and, at the same time, remains unperturbed by its rotation.
+However, when considered jointly, they are incompatible with the existence of the luminiferous ether since it cannot be consistently assumed the ether is fully dragged with the earth translation and, at the same time, remains unperturbed by its rotation.
 Nonetheless, both experiments can be explained by relativity.

-3 Relativity in Noninertial Frames
+4 Relativity in Noninertial Frames

-The invalidity of relativity theory is supposed to be revealed when the Sagnac effect is analyzed from the viewpoint of observers fixed to the platform and comoving with it.
-Unfortunately, the correct relativistic description of phenomena from within noninertial frames is a bit complicated, as was recognized by Einstein [19],
+Recurrent claims advocating the Sagnac effect disproves relativity are made from the viewpoint of observers within the platform.
+Unfortunately, the correct relativistic description of phenomena within noninertial frames is a bit complicated, as was recognized by Einstein [17],

 All this happened in 1908.
 Why were another seven years required for the construction of the general theory of relativity?
 The main reason lies in the fact that it is not so easy to free oneself from the idea that coordinates must have a direct metric significance.

 This brings us to another conceptual issue.
 Do we need general relativity (GR) for the relativistic description of accelerated reference frames?

 If by GR we mean Einstein's theory of gravitation, then we do not need GR to describe noninertial frames.
 But if by GR we mean the extension of special relativity to accelerated systems, the answer is yes.
-We accomplish such an extension by locally applying special relativity through the use of "comoving frames" or "rest frames" irrespective of gravitation [20].
+We accomplish such an extension by locally applying special relativity through the use of "comoving frames" or "rest frames" irrespective of gravitation [18].

 So, the belief that we need GR to describe accelerated frames is incorrect when by GR we mean Einstein's gravitation theory.
-As recently pointed out by Pepino and Mabile [21], the last point is a widespread misconception.
-The occasional claim that we need gravitation to analyze rotating systems has raised justified doubts [15, 22, 23].
-In particular, Ref.
-[24] emphasizes the fact that the Sagnac effect is of a purely special-relativistic nature.
+As recently pointed out by Pepino and Mabile [19], the last point is a widespread misconception.
+The occasional claim that we need gravitation to analyze rotating systems has raised justified doubts [14, 20, 21].